 During fall and spring semesters, the student information system does not allow for dual campus enrollment and students from other campus locations must call the World Campus Registrar office to be manually enrolled.
 (Registration timetables and enrollment dates are set by the Office of the Registrar.)
 For the summer semester, because of reduced enrollments generally, dual campus registration is permitted and all students register concurrently, regardless of campus designation.
 However, World Campus representatives do not believe that allowing graduate assistants, trainees and fellows, as well as graduate students utilizing Summer Tuition Assistance to register for World Campus courses in the summer semester on the current registration timetable, will displace World Campus students.
 For individual courses during the summer semester for which high enrollment could be a concern, World Campus currently places course controls on these courses that would limit registration to certain programs or require a student to call the World Campus Registrar office to be enrolled manually.
 This method, though less than ideal for registrants, provides a mechanism for managing enrollment in courses for which World Campus students must be given first priority.

-Graduate Assistant: Graduate Assistants are graduate students enrolled in residence in a graduate degree program within the Graduate School and registered for the appropriate number of credits towards their Graduate School degree; students appointed on a graduate assistantship receive stipend, tuition remission and a subsidy towards the premium for the Penn State Student Health Insurance Plan during an 18 week appointment.
+- Graduate Assistants are graduate students enrolled in residence in a graduate degree program within the Graduate School and registered for the appropriate number of credits towards their Graduate School degree.
+Students appointed on a graduate assistantship receive stipend, tuition remission and a subsidy towards the premium for the Penn State Student Health Insurance Plan during an 18 week appointment.

 - Graduate students who would like to register for a World Campus course over the summer and who are eligible to receive Summer Tuition Assistance via the Graduate School’s Summer Tuition Assistance Program may apply for Summer Tuition Assistance to cover course tuition and fees via the Summer Tuition Assistance Program site if the course is a required course for the student’s degree program and the equivalent course is not offered via resident instruction at a resident campus accessible to the student in the same semester.
 Approval for Summer Tuition Assistance is granted through the aforementioned website.